 Can you monitor/troubleshoot my SMTP server?

 Troubleshooting your SMTP server will depend greatly on your specific email provider.
-However, there are two common issues that will cause the setup of SMTP in SupportBee to fail:
+However, two common issues will cause the setup of SMTP in SupportBee to fail:

-If you have any other issues with setting up your SMTP server, do not hesitate to contact us for assistance.
+If you have any other issues with setting up your SMTP server, please contact us for assistance.